-We are experts in glass recycling, waste management of glass and offer collections and FREE bins for all businesses in the UK.
+We are experts in glass recycling, glass waste management and offer collections and FREE bins for all businesses in the UK.
 Call 0800 211 83 90 today.

-Behavioural change is one of the biggest ways for both households and businesses to reduce their carbon footprint, and by implementing glass recycling within your business, you will be contributing to an overall greener future.
+Behavioural change is one of the biggest ways for businesses to reduce their carbon footprint, and by implementing glass recycling within your commercial enterprise, you will be contributing to an overall greener future.

 Of all the recyclables, glass is one of the easiest materials to recycle and, in the UK, we have managed to increase recycling to 75% of glass, with DEFRA aiming for this number to improve steadily as we head towards 2020.
 It takes a lot less energy to recycle glass than to produce it, so this simple act is a massive factor in improving energy consumption in the UK.
 Unlike pretty much any other material, glass can be recycled time and again, making it one of the most important recyclables in your waste.